Nonlinear PDEs with modulated dispersion I: Nonlinear Schr\"odinger equations: Young theory of the modulated NLS

 \subsection{Global existence for the modulated cubic NLS equation}

 Here we obtain global solution of positive regularity for the modulated cubic NLS equation: we take $\cN(\varphi) = i \varphi |\varphi|^2$ and we work indifferently in $\RR$ or $\TT$.

 \begin{theorem} Fix $\alpha \ge 0$, $\phi\in H^{\alpha}$ and $T>0$.
-Then there exist $v\in \mathcal C^{1/2}([0,T],H^\alpha)$ such that the following equation holds
+Then there exist $v\in C^{1/2}([0,T],H^\alpha)$ such that the following equation holds

-for all $t\in[0,T]$. \end{theorem} In order to prove this result we will need to show that the operator $X$ corresponding to NLS obey the $L^2$ conservation law.
-This is the object of the next lemma. \begin{lemma} We have that for any $\phi\in L^2$ and any $0\le s \le t$:
+for all $t\in[0,T]$. \end{theorem} In order to prove this result we will need to show that the operator $X$ corresponding to NLS obeys the $L^2$ conservation law. \begin{lemma} We have that for any $\phi\in L^2$ and any $0\le s \le t$:

 and there exists a constant $C_R$ such that for all $\phi\in L^2$ with $\|\phi\|_{L^2}\le R$ we have

 \end{lemma}

 \begin{proof} We start observing that for smooth $\phi$: